Module 2

 Fiona (irritated)

-The AI Act isn't fully enforced yet.
+The AI Act isn't fully enforced.
 We have until August.
-Let's not overreact.

 Elena

-The transparency provisions are already in force for general-purpose AI output.
-And the chatbot gave a customer wrong information.
+Transparency provisions are already live for GPAI output.
+And the chatbot gave a customer wrong info.
 He's threatening the Central Bank.

 Fiona (irritated)

 Fine.
 Loop in Niamh.
-But I'm telling you, if we put out a statement saying "we used AI and didn't tell anyone," that's the headline.
-Let's be smarter than that.
+But "we used AI and didn't tell anyone" can't be the headline.
+Be smarter.

 Niamh

-I heard the call.
 Fiona wants to manage the narrative.
-I understand why.
-But here's what she's not factoring in: Article 50 transparency obligations for AI-generated content that could be mistaken for human-generated content are already enforceable for general-purpose AI systems.
-We're not in a grey area.
-And the chatbot — that's Article 50(1).
-Persons interacting with an AI system must be informed they're interacting with AI.
-Our chatbot doesn't disclose that it uses AI at all.
-Not in the interface, not in the terms, nowhere.
+Here's what she's missing: Article 50 transparency on AI content is already enforceable for GPAI.
+And the chatbot — that's 50(1).
+Anyone interacting with AI must be told.
+Our chatbot discloses nothing.
+Not in the UI, not in the terms.

 Elena